-- Preparation of Financial Statements and Management Report, both individual and consolidated, for 2021. - Review of the quarterly financial information corresponding to the 1st and 3rd quarters of 2022. - Approval of the 2021 Annual Financial Report and the Half-Yearly Financial Report for the 1st half of 2022. - Information on the progress of the financial year (activity report, business performance and income statement). - · Annual Corporate Governance Report 2021. - · Matters related to compensation: - Annual Report on Directors' Remuneration for the financial year 2021. - Approval of the compensation of the Directors for their membership of the Board and its Committees, as well as, in the case of the Chief Executive Officer for the performance of his executive duties - Approval of the settlement of the Long-Term Incentive 2018-2021 and the proposal for the Long-Term Incentive 2022-2025. - Proposal for three additional new cycles of the Long-Term Incentive Program. - 2023 Share Buyback Plan. - Call of the 2022 General Shareholders' Meeting, preparation of the proposed resolutions and reports on such proposals and execution of the resolutions adopted. - Annual Budget 2022 and monitoring thereof and the results of exploration activity 2021. - Investments and operations of the Company reserved to the approval of the Board of Directors.
+• Preparation of Financial Statements and Management Report, both individual and consolidated, for 2021.
+Decisions related to the issuance of financial instruments.
+Matters related to shareholder remuneration: proposals for capital reductions • Review of the quarterly financial information corresponding to the 1st and 3rd quarters of 2022. through cancellation of treasury stock; proposals for distribution of dividends from free reserves and distribution of additional interim dividends against the • Approval of the 2021 Annual Financial Report and the Half-Yearly financial year's results.
+Financial Report for the 1st half of 2022.
+Report on meetings held with investors. • Information on the progress of the financial year (activity report, Issues related to energy transition and technologies, such as: business performance and income statement).
+New investment cycle in Corporate Venturing.
+Annual Corporate Governance Report 2021.
+Critical minerals for the energy transition.
+Matters related to compensation: Report on Artificial Intelligence technologies. - Annual Report on Directors' Remuneration for the financial year Technologies and processes for the transformation of waste to low- emission products.
+2021.
+Approval of Corporate Policies.
+Approval of the compensation of the Directors for their Tax policy and main tax actions in 2021. membership of the Board and its Committees, as well as, in the case of the Chief Executive Officer for the performance of his Impacts of the Russian invasion of Ukraine and actions in Refining. executive duties.
+Approval of the settlement of the Long-Term Incentive 2018-2021 Report on gas markets. and the proposal for the Long-Term Incentive 2022-2025.
+Cybersecurity programs.
+Proposal for three additional new cycles of the Long-Term Assessment of the Board and its Committees.
+Incentive Program.
+Issues related to the composition of the Board of Directors and its - 2023 Share Buyback Plan.
+Committees.
+Organizational evolution of Senior Management.
+Call of the 2022 General Shareholders' Meeting, preparation of the proposed resolutions and reports on such proposals and execution of • Appointment and re-election of Trustees of the Fundación Repsol. the resolutions adopted.
+Calendar of meetings of the Board of Directors and Delegate Committee for the year 2023. • Annual Budget 2022 and monitoring thereof and the results of exploration activity 2021. , ouo,

+- · Investments and operations of the Company reserved to the approval of the Board of Directors.
 In particular, the sale of a minority stake in Repsol Renovables and in the Exploration and Production business. - · Approval of certain transactions with significant shareholders. - · Monitoring of strategic commitments. - Follow-up of the legal proceedings related to Cenyt's hiring.